Want to Grow Microgreens? Here's Where to Start

 Using the Mesh Tray As Your Microgreen Growing Media

-If you are growing crops that start with larger seeds, like pea shoots, mung beans or sunflower, you can grow directly on the mesh without using any other media.
-Usually larger seeds need to soak overnight, just like you would soak dried beans.
-Rinse them before you place them into the tray.
-Mist heavily and add the lid, placing them in a warm dark place for 2 to 4 days, misting twice daily and changing the water in the reservoir.
+If you are growing crops that start with larger seeds, like pea shoots (shown above) mung beans or sunflower, you can grow directly on the mesh without using any other media.
+Larger seeds need to soak overnight, just like you would soak dried beans.
+After soaking, rinse them well.
+Then place back into the bowl without water, topped with a damp cloth or damp paper towels and leave them another day to germinate.
+Putting them in a dark place will help!
+When they have little tails, like above, place them into the tray.
+Mist heavily, add some water to the reservoir, and put on the germination lid.
+Place them in a warm dark place for 2 to 4 days, misting twice daily and changing the water in the reservoir anytime you mist.
+By day 4, bring them into the light.

 Using the Jute Felt Pads As Your Microgreen Growing Media